Workers Compensation Injury Clinic

 Christopher Wolf, DO

 The Osteopathic Manipulative Treatment clinic offers a non-invasive alternative for musculoskeletal dysfunction.
-Treatment is provided for patients with sports injuries, sprains/strains, myofascial pain, tendonosos/tendonitis, headaches, back pain, rib pain, mild scoliosis, foot pain, pregnancy related back pain, and other musculoskeletal injuries.
+Treatment is provided for patients with sports injuries, sprains/strains, myofascial pain, tendonosis/tendonitis, headaches, back pain, rib pain, mild scoliosis, foot pain, pregnancy related back and pelvic pain, and other musculoskeletal injuries.
 Treatment techniques are specifically tailored to the comfort level for each individual patient.

 Chrissa McClellan, MD, Peter Hwang, MD, Mark Drymalski, MD, Kevin Komes, MD, and Robert Conway, MD